The Perfect Day Trip to Carmel: A Complete Itinerary

 For the first option, there are a ton of different wine bars in Carmel to choose from – there are over 15!
 A few highlights to consider are De Tierra Vineyards, Blair Estate, Scheid Vineyards, and Galante Vineyards.

-If you’d prefer to go to a vineyard, make the 15-minute drive over to Folktale Winery (pictured below).
+If you’d prefer to go to a vineyard, make the 15-minute drive over to Folktale Winery.
 The idyllic winery is a beautiful place to enjoy a wine tasting while soaking up the sun.
 They also have live musicians on Fridays and Sundays.
 It’s popular, so definitely make a reservation in advance.

 End the Day with Dinner